Urban Travel Blog Rotating Header Image

 And it’s a story that’s constantly evolving.
 With the influx of immigrants from nations around the world – most recently, Eastern Europe – whole areas are taking on new and rapidly changing identities.
 Like Brick Lane, for example.
 Once a haven for Huguenots fleeing religious persecution in France, the area became home to the Irish, then Ashkenazi Jews, before morphing again under the influence of today’s Bengali population.
 Each group left its mark through food, music and religion.
 It’s this delightful mish-mash of normally disparate cultures that makes London neighbourhoods so wonderful to explore.

 London is a city in flux, a city whose population and culture is influenced by and, in turn, influences the world.
 You can almost feel the creativity humming as people from all over the globe mix to create an atmosphere unlike any other.
-Dive in and see!

 Best of the Beaten Track

-From the Tate you can cross the Millennium Bridge to St Paul’s Cathedral, and test the acoustics of the famous Whispering Gallery.
-Make sure to hit the British Museum (free entry!), whose many treasures include the Rosetta Stone and the Parthenon Marbles (on a controversial ‘long-term loan’ from Athens), and round off your tourist circuit with a visit to one of Buckingham Palace (Aug & Sept only), the Royal Albert Hall or Kensington Palace.
+The next day be sure to hit the British Museum, which is free to enter and whose many treasures include the Rosetta Stone and the Parthenon Marbles (on a controversial ‘long-term loan’ from Athens) and then finally round off your tourist circuit with a visit to one of Buckingham Palace (end of July, August and Sept only: book your tickets here), the Royal Albert Hall or Kensington Palace.

 A great way for first-timers to take in all the sights without losing their mind is via Big Bus Tours where you can whip around the city on a double-decker and hop on and off to your heart’s content.
 The more adventurous can escape London traffic and see the sights from the city’s main thoroughfare, the Thames, with London Duck Tours.